While it’s quite easy to place a trade and watch how it trades in profit or loss after a few minutes, not many traders truly understand the markets.

 Markets are very complex, yet quite simple at the same time.
 Once you understand how markets operate at a truly fundamental level, it will completely change the way you look at prices in the future.

-Here is a detailed breakdown of markets, human nature, and emotions that impact prices.
+Here is a detailed breakdown of markets and human nature, and emotions that impact prices.

 Markets as a Battleground Between Buyers and Sellers